Agni-V: Guidance and control

 A ring laser gyroscope based inertial navigation system (RLG-INS) is primarily responsible for guiding the Agni-V to its target.
 However, Agni-V is equipped with another guidance system called micro inertial navigation system (MINGS) as a backup.
-These are capable of interacting with Indian and non-Indian satellite navigation systems.
+These are capable of interacting with Indian and foreign satellite navigation systems like NavIC and GPS.
 Both of these systems have been developed by the Research Centre Imarat.
-Agni V uses a system on chip (SOC) based on-board computer (OBC) whose weight is around 200 grams for control and guidance.
+Agni-V uses a system on chip based on-board computer distributed architecture whose weight is around 200 grams for control and guidance.
 All stages of the missile have nozzle-based control systems.
+While keeping the inside temperature below 50°C, the atmospheric re-entry barrier can tolerate temperatures of over 4,000°C.

 Mobility

-"The Agni-5 is specially tailored for road-mobility," explained Avinash Chander, Director, ASL.
+"The Agni-V is specially tailored for road-mobility," explained Avinash Chander, the Director of ASL.
 "With the canister having been successfully developed, all India's future land-based strategic missiles will be canisterised as well."
-The missile will utilise a canister and will be launched from it.
 Made of maraging steel, a canister must provide a hermetically sealed atmosphere that preserves the missile for years.
 During firing, the canister must absorb enormous stresses when a thrust of 300 to 400 t-f is generated to eject the 50 t missile.